choulab/lab-website/content/home/slider.md

   overlay_filter = 0.5  # Darken the image.
 Value in range 0-1.

 [[item]]
-  title = "Right"
-  content = "I am right aligned :smile:" align = "right"
+  title = "DNA-powered programmable gene circuits" content = "A cell-free gene circuit regulated using entirely nucleic acid components for highly scalable and programmable gene expression.
+We are interested in using this new tool to dissect biomolecular interactions and create portable molecular computers!" align = "left"

   overlay_color = "#333"  # An HTML color value.
   overlay_img = ""  # Image path relative to your `static/img/` folder.